Annual Reports: Mandatory for Public Companies

 Companies send the Annual Report to Shareholders just before their annual meetings, which they hold to elect directors.
 Reports therefore include, ostensibly, all critical information that shareholders need to make informed voting decisions.
 This information includes at least a brief description of corporate governance responsibilities and the identities of current Directors and corporate officers.
 The list of corporate officers usually consists of the "C" level executives (e.g., CEO, CFO, or CIO) the President, and Senior Vice Presidents.

 Leadership information is sometimes minimal, appearing on the final pages of the report, listing nothing more than name, position, and affiliations.
 Alternatively, more abundant governance and leadership information sometimes appears in the early pages and includes brief biographies, years of service, and educational backgrounds as well.

 In any case, however, however, leadership information in the Annual Report is not overtly positioned as "campaign" material for the forthcoming election of Directors.
 Overt solicitations for support in the Directors election—if present— is sent separately to individual shareholders, either by candidates or by those who are gathering proxy votes for them.

-- Reporting requirements for Canadian public companies are published by Canadian Securities Administrators (CSA), an umbrella organization of the country's provincial and territorial securities regulators.
-CSA's self-described mission is "to improve, coordinate and harmonize regulation of the Canadian capital markets."
+- The Canadian Securities Administration (CS) is responsible for publishing reporting requirements for Canadian public companies.
+The CSA is an umbrella organization for the country's provincial and territorial securities regulators.
+CSA states that its mission is "to improve, coordinate and harmonize regulation of the Canadian capital markets."

-- Other countries, however, have nothing comparable to the Forms 10-K, AR01, or AIF requirements (e.g, India and Australia).
+- Other countries, however, have nothing comparable to the Forms 10-K, AR01, or AIF requirements (e.g., India, and Australia).